nus-cs2103-AY2122S2/tp/docs/team/jamesyeap.md

 ## Contributions to the DG
 1. Added use-cases for the main user-stories, specifying the actions a user would perform to achieve the intended outcome.
 2. Added [class-diagrams](https://github.com/jamesyeap/tp/blob/master/docs/DeveloperGuide.md#model-component) for the `Model` component, along with a brief description of the key classes and associations between them
-3. Added [sequence-diagrams](https://github.com/jamesyeap/tp/blob/master/docs/DeveloperGuide.md#add-temporaryrecurring-lesson) that explain how the `addlesson` command is parsed and executed.
+3. Added [sequence-diagrams](https://github.com/jamesyeap/tp/blob/master/docs/DeveloperGuide.md#add-temporaryrecurring-lesson) that explain how the `addlesson` command is implemented.

 ## Contributions to team-based tasks
 1. Set up the team's [GitHub repository](https://github.com/orgs/AY2122S2-CS2103T-W11-3/teams/developers)